 It is recommended that the evaluation precede IRB submission, as it may take several weeks or months to complete.
 The IT Evaluation includes steps to determine if the new technology is secure and complies with UC policies as well as state and federal regulations.
 Some examples of research-related technologies that have been evaluated include:

 - Mobile devices that are used to gather research data on human subjects

-- Software that would be implemented on the UCDHS network or that would be used to access the UCDHS network
+- Software that would be implemented on the UCD Health network or that would be used to access the UCD Health network

 - Clinical devices that require network access or involve data transfer.

-It is important to note that an IT evaluation is restricted to a review of the technical stability, security and feasibility of technology used at the health system.
+It is important to note that an IT evaluation is restricted to a review of the technical stability, security and feasibility of technology used at UCD Health.
 Approval of applications, systems or devices does not signify a commitment of IT resources, implementation costs or financial approval.
 To initiate an IT Evaluation, contact the Information Technology Evaluation team via email at ITevaluation.newtechnology@ ucdmc.ucdavis.edu